thanos-io/thanos/docs/proposals-accepted/202207-granular-endpoint-configuration.md

 ## Goals

 * To add support for per-endpoint TLS configuration in Thanos Query Component for internal gRPC communication.
+* Adding a new `endpoint.config` flag will deprecate the following flags: `store.sd-interval`, `store.sd-dns-interval`, `store.sd-dns-resolver`, `store.sd-files` and all `grpc-client-.*`.
+We can mark the current flags as deprecated, and after some time we can remove them.
+* Enable token based auth for endpoints

 ## How